 First, lift it out of its actual context.
 I mean, unless you work for a funeral home or a headstone carver you probably don’t have a lot of occasion to write about cemeteries.

 I write about writing, most often business writing.
 So I ask myself, do I ever come across things in the world of business writing that seem more embellished than they need to be?
 Things that are more about the person doing the writing than about the people who’ll be reading or hearing it?

 Do I?
 Only about every day.
 Full disclosure: Sometimes I even do it myself.

-The family that puts frogs and tinsel and solar powered lights on grandma and grandpa’s grave—they’re the real audience for all of that frou-frou.
+The family that puts frogs and tinsel and solar powered lights on grandma and grandpa’s grave—they’re the targets for all of that frou-frou.
 They’re doing it for themselves.
 And if it makes them feel better, that’s what matters.

 But when you’re writing for an audience, you have an obligation to write for them.
 It’s not about you, not if you want to connect with the audience, not if you want them to remember and act on your words.